hugoalh/npm-publish-patcher/README.md

 - Automatically handle distribution tag for non latest release version.
 - Automatically publish with provenance when device is compatible and support, and fallback to publish without provenance if failed.
-- Bypass original dumb publish check.
+- Bypass original foolish publish check.

 > [!CAUTION]
 > - This is not planned to have any public release version.